Overview

 • Introduction provides adequate context to understand the topic and the argument presented in the article

-• Body paragraphs are well-developed and cogent
+• Body paragraphs are cohesive and transitions are clear

 Honor Code Guidelines